bvm-org/bvm/README.md

 again, these are assembly shorthands for `SEG_START` and `SEG_END`.
 Note that between a `SEG_START` and a `SEG_END`, *no evaluation takes place*: evaluation is said to be in *deferred mode* (to borrow terminology from PostScript).
+This is in contrast to the behaviour between `[` and `]`, and `<` and `>` where evaluation does continue.
+When in *deferred mode*, opcodes are simply pushed onto the operand stack.
+When *deferred mode* is exited, the opcodes pushed to the operand stack are removed and formed into a code segment.
 There are then several ways to invoke a segment on the top of the stack, the most obvious of which is the `EXEC` opcode.

     bvm> { 3 5 ADD } COUNT RETURN
     [{"type": "segment",